“The most tangible of all visible mysteries - fire.” Leigh Hunt

-Thirty years ago people flooded into wood stove stores to buy anything they could use as a hedge against high oil prices and threats of shortages.
-That energy crisis rush back to wood heat after decades of decline led to thousands of tragic house fires.
+Thirty-five years ago people flooded into wood stove stores to buy anything they could use as a hedge against high oil prices and threats of shortages.
+The 1970s and early 1980s energy crisis rush back to wood heat after decades of decline led to thousands of tragic house fires.

 Starting in the early 1980s when it became apparent that we had a serious safety problem with wood heating, government and industry rushed to develop safety standards for products.
 These led to much better stoves, fireplaces and furnaces that were accompanied by reliable installation instructions giving safe installation clearances.
 The wood heat industry developed professional training programs to educate their members on how to find and use the safety rules.
 Today the industry is much more sophisticated.
 Wood stoves are now certified for low emissions as well as safety.
 Installers and chimney sweeps have become professionally certified by attending courses and passing examinations.